 Award Notification and Accepting an Award

 Students will be notified of their award offers after their offer of admission.
-The latest date for an award offer will be:
+Award offers will normally be made by the following dates:

 - September/May intakes - award offers are sent out by April 1st

 - January intake - award offers are sent out by August 1st

 Students who accept a scholarship will be allowed to defer their start date for up to one year and still keep the award for deferrals up to one year.
 Deferrals longer than one year will need approval from the Director of Research and Innovation.
 Awards are not transferable among programs.
 If a student declines admission they also decline the award offer and will need to re-apply and be reconsidered by the next program.

 PhD Support Supplement

 PhD students that receive a GERS are eligible to apply for a $10,000 supplement, if they meet eligibility requirements (listed on the application form).
 Eligible GERS recipients can apply for the supplement until May 1st and if funding is available it will be applied in September.
 If additional funding is available the PhD supplement will be made available to PhD students who did not receive an entrance scholarship at admission.